Are you unsure if you qualify for expungement?

 Click here to check out our legal resources page.

 If you know what is on your record, and think you are eligible for an expungement, the next step is to apply.
 This will require you to fill out an application, provide your fingerprints and show some form of identification.
 The application fee is $65 and the form can be found here: https://bci.utah.gov/expungement-forms-and-applications/

-Once you have applied to BCI and obtained your certificates of eligibility, the next step is to file a petition with the court to clear your record.
+Once you have applied to BCI, and they have confirmed you are eligible, the next step is to file a petition with the court to clear your record.
 Need help?

-Click here to check out our Legal Resources page or click here to schedule an appointment with one of our peer expungement specialists.
+Click here to check out our Legal Resources page.